MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 * [A process rendering content in the WebView2 control has exited unexpectedly](#a-process-rendering-content-in-the-webview2-control-has-exited-unexpectedly).
 * [A renderer process becomes unresponsive](#handle-unresponsive-renderers).

 To use this article, we recommend first reading [Process model for WebView2 apps](./process-model.md).
-For a list of process-related APIs covered by this article, see [Process management](overview-features-apis.md#process-management) in _Overview of WebView2 features and APIs_.
+For a list of process-related APIs covered by this article, see [Process management](overview-features-apis.md#process-management) in _Overview of WebView2 APIs_.

 <!-- ------------------------------